Deindividuation: Philip Zimbardo (1971)

 Now a more widely recognized study since the publication of his book, The Lucifer Effect, the Stanford Prison Experiment is infamous for its blatant display of aggression in deindividuated situations.
-Zimbardo created a mock prison environment in the basement of Stanford University’s psychology building in which he randomly assigned 24 men to undertake the role of either guard or prisoner.
+Zimbardo created a mock prison environment in the basement of Stanford University's psychology building in which he randomly assigned 24 men to undertake the role of either guard or prisoner.
 These men were specifically chosen because they had no abnormal personality traits (e.g., narcissistic, authoritarian, antisocial).
 The experiment, originally planned to span over two weeks, ended after only six days because of the sadistic treatment of the prisoners by the guards.
 Zimbardo attributed this behavior to deindividuation due to immersion within the group and creation of a strong group dynamic.
 Several elements added to the deindividuation of both guards and prisoners.
 Prisoners were made to dress alike, wearing stocking caps and hospital dressing gowns, and also were identified only by a number assigned to them rather than by their name.
 Guards were also given uniforms and reflective glasses which hid their faces.
 The dress of guards and prisoners led to a type of anonymity on both sides because the individual identifying characteristics of the men were taken out of the equation.
 Additionally, the guards had the added element of diffusion of responsibility which gave them the opportunity to remove personal responsibility and place it on a higher power.
 Several guards commented that they all believed that someone else would have stopped them if they were truly crossing the line, so they continued with their behavior.
-Zimbardo's prison study would not have been stopped if one of Zimbardo's graduate students, Christina Maslach, had not confronted him.
+Critics have questioned the validity of the experiment.